juxor/afaq/markdown/secC6.md

 Big Business due to the nature of capitalism.
 That's the way capitalism works -- profits for the few at the expense of the many.

+[‹ C.5 Why does Big Business get a bigger slice of profits?](/afaq/secC5.html "Go to previous page" ) [up](/afaq/secCcon.html "Go to parent page" ) [C.7 What causes the capitalist business cycle? ›](/afaq/secC7.html "Go to next page" )